AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

-Thus, in the chart displayed below, I have scrutinized the performance of these dairy products, representing the data on a scale spanning from 2009 to 2022.
-The left chart, titled "The annual variance of Dairy Product Prices over a 15-year period," comprises a 14*6 matrix.
-Each cell within this matrix provides information on the percentage increase in price from the current year to the preceding year for a specific dairy product.
+Therefore, in the chart displayed below, I have analyzed the performance of these dairy products, plotting the data on a scale from the year 2009 to 2022.
+The **chart on the left**, titled "The Annual Variance of Dairy Product Prices over a 15-Year Period," presents a 14*6 matrix.
+Each matrix cell provides information on the percentage increase in price between the current price of a specific dairy product and the price of the same dairy product in the previous year.

-Additionally, for each contiguous year, I have included a green rectangle, pinpointing the dairy product with the highest percentage increase among the six products for that particular year.
+Additionally, for each contiguous year, a green rectangle has been added, indicating the highest percentage among the 6 products for that specific year.

-On the left side chart, titled "Which product experienced the highest price growth each year?," a clearer depiction emerges regarding the dairy product with the most significant price change each year.
-For instance, it reveals which dairy product experienced the highest price increase over the entire period—highlighted by "Margarine (250 grams)."
-It also indicates which dairy product earned the title for the most consecutive years, with the answer being "Margarine (250 grams)" between 2014 and 2017.
+The **chart on the right**, under the title "Which Product Experienced the Highest Price Growth Each Year?" offers a clearer depiction of the dairy product with the most significant price increase in a given year.
+For instance, it answers questions like, "Which dairy product had the highest price increase over the entire period?"
+The answer, as illustrated, is "Margarine (250 grams)."
+Similarly, if one wonders which dairy product held the title for the most consecutive years, the answer is also "Margarine (250 grams)," observed between the years 2014 and 2017.

 ![image-left]({{ 'assets/img/for_posts/food_prices/question_3/heatmap_with_cow_2.png' | absolute_url }}){: .align-left}